vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/07_bhAgavatopAsanA-paddhatiH.md

 <details><summary>English</summary>

-12. "One shall not wash the feet (of a guest) in a ves- sel made of bell-metal, is the injunction of the Smritis.
+12. "One shall not wash the feet (of a guest) in a vessel made of bell-metal, is the injunction of the Smritis.
 Therefore in other vessels like the mud ones, shall one wash.
 And Bhagavan Suka says as follows:-
 </details>